tuner/genome-explorer/README.md

+This project is no longer developed.
+See: https://github.com/tuner/genome-spy

 # Genome Spy

 Genome Spy is an R package for interactive visualization of processed genomic data.

 ## Documentation

-For a more comprehensive documentation please navigate to: https://tuner.github.io/genome-spy/
+For a more comprehensive documentation please navigate to: https://tuner.github.io/genome-spy-legacy/

 ## Compilation